AristidesAI/FaceAnything-CoreML/coreml/README.md

 # FaceAnything — CoreML (Apple Silicon)

+### NOTE: Create a 'models' folder here and add the [HF](https://huggingface.co/a-ml/FaceAnythingCoreML) models to the directory
 Convert and run **Face Anything** natively on Apple Silicon (M-series Macs) using CoreML with Metal GPU acceleration.
 No CUDA required.